Wave-particle duality: an information-based approach: Complementarity Relation

-We now discuss a second defining feature of our approach, whereby we aim to ponderate on how waves and particles, as defined in the present context, are produced in nature.
-To this end, we retrieve an idea according to which particlelike behavior appears in the presence of some extra degree of freedom which, being correlated with the quanton, can furnish which-path information.
-For this reason, we call such a degree of freedom an {\em informer}.
-This viewpoint was theoretically identified~\cite{zurek79,englert96,max} and experimentally demonstrated~\cite{zeilinger95,haroche96,wineland00} sometime ago.
-Here, however, we aim to advance the more radical position that takes that mechanism as {\em the} physical principle underlying duality.
+We now discuss a second defining feature of our approach, whereby we ponderate on how waves and particles are produced in nature.
+To this end, we retrieve the idea according to which coherence is suppressed in the presence of an {\em informer}---an extra degree of freedom which, being correlated with the quanton, can furnish which-path information and makes the quanton behave as a particle.
+This viewpoint was theoretically identified~\cite{englert96,zurek79,max} and experimentally demonstrated~\cite{zeilinger95,haroche96,wineland00} sometime ago.
+Here we advance the more radical position which regards that mechanism as {\em the} physical principle underlying the wave-particle duality.